hailanzs/contactless-mat-id/README.md

 TODO: Sohrab add the viewing results info.

 ## Data Capture and Processing Pipeline
-This is the data capture and processing for the experiments.
+Here we describe the process for capturing new experiments to run RFVibe's network on.
+The experiment pipeline is as follow: setup (hardware and software), data collection, and post-processing.

 ### Hardware Installation Instructions
 The following pieces of hardware are required to replicate our experiments: